DeepkumarMulapakula/aks-private-cluster-example/RaincodeIMSql/readme.md

 - Create a storage account and azure fileshare ($IMSQL_FILE_SHARE), for e.g. imsqlfilestorage and add the folders ProcessingServer and TerminalServer
 - Perfom below on ProcessingServer folder
     - Place the Raincode license file
-    - Copy entrypoint.sh file
     - Place your raincode compiled COBOL & PL1 dlls,if you dont have these handy then copy HIMENU.dll
     - Place your raincode compiled PSB xml files, if you dont have it handy then copy PSBMENU.xml
-- Under TerminalServer folder, - Copy entrypoint.sh file, place your raincode compiled MFS executables (dif,dof,mid,mod) ,if you dont have these handy then copy HIMENU.dif, HIMENU.dof, IHIMENU.mid and OHIMENU.mod
+- Under TerminalServer folder place your raincode compiled MFS executables (dif,dof,mid,mod) ,if you dont have these handy then copy HIMENU.dif, HIMENU.dof, IHIMENU.mid and OHIMENU.mod

 ## Mount azure fileshare to AKS cluster: ##